baliyanvinay/Python-Refresher/README.md

 ### Performance-Speed
 Tuples and List takes almost same time in indexing, but for construction, tuple destroys list.
 See example, 'List vs Tuple'.

+## 4. How is memory managed in Python?